34 Best Apps to learn the Korean Language in 2026

 The short answer is no.

-Learning a language like tricky Korean is best done by a teacher.
+Learning a language like Korean can be challenging, and it’s best done with the guidance of a teacher.
 In a classroom setup or online, you can do this face-to-face.

 In the best-case scenario, apps can supplement primary learning sources, such as tutoring and language courses.

-In my experience, combining teachers and resources like books, audio, and apps can achieve the top results.
-But, of course, this varies from one person to another.
+In my experience, combining teachers with resources such as books, audio, and apps can achieve the best results.
+Of course, this varies from person to person.

-To learn a new language, speak with native speakers or people familiar with it.
-This allows you to understand the proper wording and where to use it.
+To learn a new language, speak with native or familiar speakers.
+This will help you understand the proper wording and where to use it.

 Most apps and books teach the theory and textbook language, not the informal version.

 Compared to online or in-person lessons, mobile apps are somewhat impersonal.
-For example, the laptop or mobile can only “communicate” with you but cannot actually converse with you.
+For example, a laptop or mobile device can only “communicate” with you but cannot converse with you.

-There is no feedback when a term or use of language you do not understand, unlike in a live class or actual interaction.
-You can use apps as a tool, but it is not valuable guide to studying a language.
+Unlike in a live class or actual interaction, there is no feedback when a term or use of language is unclear.
+You can use apps as a tool, but they are not valuable language study guides.

 Plus, no app can teach you everything you need to know about Korean.
 Of course, it can support you, but that won’t suffice if you want to become fluent in Korean.

-This option is still worth exploring if you know which app you should choose.
-You can effectively learn the language using its features.
+This option is still worth exploring if you know which app to choose.
+Its features can help you learn the language effectively.

-Nowadays, Korean is one of the world’s most popular and widely taught languages.
-As a result, there is a great deal of interest among learners from around the globe.
+Today, Korean is among the world’s most widely taught languages.
+As a result, there is considerable interest among learners worldwide.

 Because of this, there are many options and resources available.
-This makes it easy for you to find Korean study materials and learning apps.
+This facilitates the identification of Korean study materials and learning apps.

-Finding the right Korean language smartphone app can be difficult due to the many available choices.
+Finding the appropriate Korean-language smartphone app can be challenging due to the numerous options available.

-You will undoubtedly find your favorite on this list of the best Korean learning apps.
+You will undoubtedly find your favorite on this list of the best Korean learning apps for 2026.

 No list of top Korean learning apps would be complete without Duolingo.
 It is the most well-known language education program.
 And that is the only reason I’ve included it in this list.

-Duolingo is fun to use and pretty interactive with lots of engagement.
+Duolingo is engaging and interactive, with high levels of engagement.
 Most people are drawn to it because of its “gamification,” “free,” and “popularity.”

-But anyone who tried it knows that this multi-language platform simply isn’t great for Korean learners.
+However, anyone who has tried it knows this multilingual platform isn’t effective for Korean learners.
 The Korean courses aren’t that effective.

-On Duolingo, you can learn Korean as English, Chinese, and Japanese speakers.
+You can learn Korean as an English, Chinese, or Japanese speaker on Duolingo.
 Likewise, you can study English and Mandarin if you speak good Korean.

-Pricing: Duolingo is 100% free but runs on a freemium.
-With the Plus plan, you’ll be able to track your progress, make unlimited mistakes, and take offline lessons.
+Pricing: Duolingo is 100% free, but it operates on a freemium model.
+The Plus plan lets you track progress, make unlimited mistakes, and take offline lessons.
 It charges $6.99/month, but it’s not worth it.

 You can check out my full Duolingo app review.